 After installing the vb6 compiler, the icon will appear on your desktop or in your programs menu.
 Click on the icon to launch the VB6 compiler.
 On start up, Visual Basic 6.0 will display the following dialog box as shown in Figure 1.1.

 You can choose to either start a new project, open an existing project or select a list of recently opened programs.
 A project is a collection of files that make up your application.
 There are various types of applications that we could create, however, we shall concentrate on creating Standard EXE programs (EXE means executable).
 Before you begin, you must think of an application that might be useful, have commercial values . educational or recreational. click on the Standard EXE icon to go into the actual Visual Basic 6 programming environment.

 When you start a new Visual Basic 6 Standard EXE project, you will be presented with the Visual Basic 6 Integrated Development Environment (IDE).
 The Visual Basic 6 Integrated Programming Environment is shown in Figure 1.2.
 It consists of the toolbox, the form, the project explorer and the properties window.

-Form is the primary building block of a Visual Basic 6 application.
-A Visual Basic 6 application can actually comprises many forms; but we shall focus on developing an application with one form first.
+The Form is the primary building block of a Visual Basic 6 application.
+A Visual Basic 6 application can actually comprise many forms, but we shall focus on developing an application with one form first.
 We will learn how to develop applications with multiple forms later.
 Before you proceed to build the application, it is a good practice to save the project first.
 You can save the project by selecting Save Project from the File menu, assign a name to your project and save it in a certain folder.